nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 [`StudentListPanel`](https://github.com/AY2122S2-CS2103T-W11-3/tp/blob/master/src/main/java/seedu/address/ui/listpanel/StudentListPanel.java) which lists out `Student` entries.

-[//]: # (COMMENT OUT LATER: might not need to reference methods here, might do it in the implementation section) To switch between the tabs, the methods `MainWindow#toggleLessonTab()` and `MainWindow#toggleStudentTab()` can be used to switch between the **_Lesson_** tab and **_Student_** tab respectively.
+To switch between the tabs, the methods `MainWindow#toggleLessonTab()` and `MainWindow#toggleStudentTab()` can be used to switch between the **_Lesson_** tab and **_Student_** tab respectively.
 Switching the tabs by using user commands is done by the method `MainWindow#toggleTab()`.